 In this Subdivision —

-“abrasive blasting” means propelling a stream of abrasive material at high speed against a surface by means of compressed air, liquid, steam, centrifugal wheels or paddles for the purpose of cleaning, abrading, etching or otherwise changing the original appearance or condition of the surface;
+abrasive blasting means propelling a stream of abrasive material at high speed against a surface by means of compressed air, liquid, steam, centrifugal wheels or paddles for the purpose of cleaning, abrading, etching or otherwise changing the original appearance or condition of the surface;

-“abrasive material” means any substance, including metal shot, metal grit or slag (whether or not incorporated in water or other liquid or steam) used or intended to be used as an abrasive for abrasive blasting;
+abrasive material means any substance, including metal shot, metal grit or slag (whether or not incorporated in water or other liquid or steam) used or intended to be used as an abrasive for abrasive blasting;

-“blasting cabinet” means a structure used for abrasive blasting and which is designed so that when operating, the presence of a person inside the cabinet is not required;
+blasting cabinet means a structure used for abrasive blasting and which is designed so that when operating, the presence of a person inside the cabinet is not required;

-“blasting chamber” means a structure used for abrasive blasting and which is designed so that when operating, the presence of a person inside the chamber is required;
+blasting chamber means a structure used for abrasive blasting and which is designed so that when operating, the presence of a person inside the chamber is required;

-“compressed air wet abrasive blast cleaning” means abrasive blasting where liquid is added to the abrasive material at least 3 metres before the nozzle exit of the propellant (or 100 mm before the nozzle exit when a venturi is used);
+compressed air wet abrasive blast cleaning means abrasive blasting where liquid is added to the abrasive material at least 3 metres before the nozzle exit of the propellant (or 100 mm before the nozzle exit when a venturi is used);

-“dry abrasive blasting” means abrasive blasting conducted without the addition of water or other liquid to the abrasive material or its propellant;
+dry abrasive blasting means abrasive blasting conducted without the addition of water or other liquid to the abrasive material or its propellant;

-“pressurized liquid blast cleaning” means the cleaning of an object using liquid that is compressed or pressurized;
+pressurized liquid blast cleaning means the cleaning of an object using liquid that is compressed or pressurized;

-“wet abrasive blasting” means compressed air wet abrasive blast cleaning or pressurized liquid blast cleaning.
+wet abrasive blasting means compressed air wet abrasive blast cleaning or pressurized liquid blast cleaning.

 3.103.
 Blasting equipment